 LPA Scientific Advisory Board

-The primary purpose of the LPA Scientific Advisory Board is to seek the expertise of those in the lab to enhance the knowledge, understanding, and strategic thinking of laboratories for LPA members.
-Sort of a forum for LPA members to tap into for insight on trends in the lab, ask questions about the lab of the future, etc.
+MISSION: The Laboratory Products Association (LPA) will present academic institution laboratory leaders through its newly created Scientific Advisory Board.
+The primary purpose of the LPA Scientific Advisory Board is to seek the expertise of those in the lab to enhance the knowledge, understanding, and strategic thinking of laboratories for LPA members, as well as provide a live forum for LPA members to tap into for insight on trends in the lab, ask questions about the lab of the future, etc.

 The LPA Scientific Advisory Board Academic Labs Outlook welcomed back several lab leaders to share their insights and perspectives on a range of questions surrounding supply chain solutions, changes in purchasing behaviors, specific cost increases, delivery of goods impacts, and desired labs of the future.
 With over 170 registered attendees, it is without a doubt that the Scientific Advisory Board sessions are of great value to our members.
 You can watch or listen to the recording by going to Meeting Handouts.

 Dana Griffin, Adjunct Professor at Madonna University for the College of Natural and Social Sciences

 Rick Fitch, Professor of Chemistry at Indiana State University

 Thad Gurley, Associate Research Laboratory Manager for the Moody Lab and DHVI Accessioning Unit-Repository for Duke University

 Tracy Wieder, Senior Manager of Research Support/Manager of Facilities Operations and Lab Support at the University of Miami